 The University self-insures for workers' compensation and unemployment claims, covering benefits to employees as required under applicable federal and state laws.
 The University maintains insurance to cover workers' compensation claims in excess of \$300 thousand.
-The gross accrual for workers' compensation claims totaled \$339 thousand and \$548 thousand at June 30, 2021 and 2020, respectively.
+The gross accrual for workers' compensation claims totaled \$1.742 million and \$2.245 million at June 30, 2022 and 2021, respectively.

 For professional and general liability exposures, the University is covered up to \$6.0 million per claim by the Trust's assets.
-Risk Management has purchased additional insurance through University Insurance Company of Vermont (UICV), which is wholly owned by LLUH, to cover claim limits of \$20.0 million in excess of \$6.0 million for LLUH and its affiliated entities.
-Professional and general liability coverages written by UICV are 75% reinsured through Chubb.
-Risk Management has purchased additional insurance from commercial insurance carriers to cover claims in excess of \$26.0 million and up to \$226.0 million per claim and in the aggregate.
+Risk Management has purchased additional insurance through University Insurance Company of Vermont (UICV), which is wholly owned by LLUH, to cover claim limits of \$1.0 million in excess of \$6.0 million.
+UICV also issues a policy covering \$20.0 million in excess of \$7.0 million, which is 75% reinsured through ACE American Insurance Company (Chubb).
+Risk Management has purchased additional insurance from commercial insurance carriers to cover claims in excess of \$27.0 million and up to \$227.0 million per claim and in the aggregate.

 The University is required to deposit contributions with the Trust annually to fund the independent actuarial projections of future liabilities for the professional and general liability self-insurance program.
-In 2021 and 2020, the University deposited contributions of \$28.9 million and \$30.3 million, respectively, to fund its share of actuarial projections of future liabilities (included in general expenses).
+In 2022 and 2021, the University deposited contributions of \$29.5 million and \$28.9 million, respectively, to fund its share of actuarial projections of future liabilities (included in general expenses).
 The funds paid to Risk Management for general and professional liability insurance coverage are not refundable.